nick0connor/IGS-HackCu9/README.md

 This is a horror game about Darley towers. it is a top-down game that has interactive elements.

-The exe file is located in the /Build directory
+The exe file is located at `Build/IGS-HackCu9.exe`